-The Exchangeable Certificates (along with the Class M and Class XS-IO Certificates) will represent ownership of the "regular interests" in the Upper-Tier REMIC Pool and, other than the Class B and Class XS-IO Certificates, certain other rights and/or obligations for U.S. federal income tax purposes.
+The Class A-1 and Class A-2 Certificates will represent ownership of the "regular interests" in the Class A Certificate REMIC Pool and certain rights and/or obligations for U.S. federal income tax purposes.
 In general, regular interests in a REMIC are taxed as debt instruments for U.S. federal income tax purposes under the Code.
 See "Certain Federal Income Tax Consequences" for additional information.